miyako/4d-plugin-usb/README.md

 **About**

 Only bulk and interrput transfers are supported.
 Control and isochronous transfers are not supported.
-Read nore about USB transfers at [USB in a NutShell](http://www.beyondlogic.org/usbnutshell/usb1.shtml).
+Read more about USB transfers at [USB in a NutShell](http://www.beyondlogic.org/usbnutshell/usb1.shtml).

 * Example read/write method